 When it comes to making progress at anything, whether at losing weight or building muscle, consistency in your efforts is the name of the game.

-This means that you need make sure that you are sticking to a well-balanced diet consistently as well as getting to the gym and exercising on a regular basis.
+This means that you need make sure that you are sticking to a well-balanced diet chock with fat burning foods as well as getting to the gym and exercising on a regular basis.